 - Click Exit Customize.

-If you cannot add 1Password to the toolbar in Firefox
+If you can’t add 1Password to the toolbar in Firefox

-If you are unable to find 1Password or drag it to the toolbar in Firefox, you may have a corrupt Firefox profile.
+If you’re unable to find 1Password or drag it to the toolbar in Firefox, you may have a corrupt Firefox profile.
 You should be able to get things working by creating a new profile in Firefox:

 - Right-click anywhere on the empty toolbar and enable “Command bar” if it isn’t already enabled.
 If you see the 1Password button, you can stop here.